 - you must not have been made bankrupt in the last five years

 You must also meet one of the following conditions:

 - you must meet the conditions for the minimal asset process or full administration

 - you must have a certificate for Sequestration

-It will cost you £200 to apply for bankruptcy through the full administration route or £90 if applying via minimal asset process route.
+It will cost you £150 to apply for bankruptcy through the full administration route or £50 if applying via minimal asset process route.
+Application feed are waived if the debtor is in receipt of a qualifying benefit.
 There are no waivers or exemptions for this fee and it is non-refundable.
 Payment can be made by cash, cheque, debit card, or postal order.
 There is also an option to pay online.

 Ways to pay:

 - post - do not send cash by post